It was my dream to raise a puppy and Guide Dogs helped and supported me all the way. It has been the gift that keeps on giving.

 If you’ve checked the criteria above and think raising a puppy could be for you, click here to register your interest and apply online.

-A member of our friendly team will get in touch with you for an initial discussion and to set up a time to meet in person.
+A member of our friendly team will get in touch with you to send additional information and invite you to an onsite information session and brief site tour.

-Your home will be assessed for suitability.
+Our team will visit you at your home to conduct an interview and a house assessment.
 You will also get to join some classes to experience the program before receiving your puppy, to help you make sure it’s definitely for you.

 Meet your puppy